ConnorSweeneyDev/.config/readme.md

   then restart again.
 If you don't want one of the listed servers, dont include them or just run `:CocUninstall [SERVER]` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
+- Neogit &rightarrow; This should be installed at the same time as diffview.nvim.
 - Supermaven &rightarrow; If you don't have a subscription, you can still use it by running `:SupermavenUseFree` when prompted, otherwise you can follow the instructions to use it with a subscription.